dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 >
 > See §14 "Architecture Context: TanStack Start & Validation Strategy" for detailed rationale and comparison with traditional API design patterns.

+> **Primary Use Case: Ticket Sales.** While this specification uses "product" terminology to support future expansion into digital items (vouchers, downloads) and physical merchandise, the overwhelmingly common case is selling event tickets.
+The panel component adapts its presentation based on complexity—rendering a streamlined "TicketPanel" layout for simple single-ticket scenarios, or a full row-based layout when multiple products or selection rules are involved.

 ## Sections

 1. **Purpose & Scope**